 Also, by having a smaller battery on the vehicle, it cuts down on weight which can help on speed.
 Small things such as crotch rockets you want to be lit so they can go fast.
 These little rides have smaller batteries to help with this.

 A 6-volt battery though when healthy is more than that, just like with a bigger battery.
 A typical good 6-volt battery has 6.3 volts.
 This voltage again jumps some while the motorcycle is running.
 When the motorcycle is running the charge is normally around 7 volts or so when it is a new good working battery.
-You can use a car battery tester or a automotive multimeter to check how many volts it has exactly.

 The next question you might have now that you know the voltage of the different types of batteries is why is the voltage higher then what the battery says?